lots-of-things/twitter-for-hipster/README.md

 ![screenshot](./screenshot.gif)

 It's not perfect.
-If somebody retweets something really popular, but adds their own dumb little inoccuous comment to it then, yeah, that'll still show up.
+If somebody retweets something really popular, but adds their own little innocuous comment to it then, yeah, that'll still show up.

 ## Installation